clojure/core.typed/README.md

 Types also serve as an excellent form of (machine checkable) documentation that almost always augment existing hand-written documentation.

-Of course, languages without static typing bring other benefits (otherwise they wouldn't be used).
+Languages without static type checking (dynamically typed) bring other benefits.
 Without the strict rigidity of mandatory static typing, they can provide more flexible and forgiving idioms that can help in rapid prototyping.
+Often the benefits of static type checking are desired as the program grows.

 This work adds static type checking (and some of its benefits) to Clojure, a dynamically typed language, while still preserving idioms that characterise the language.